Creating a New Model for Citizen Science Education Experiences

 Students can work with Lesley faculty and other Mount Auburn Cemetery researchers as part of independent studies or internships.
 For example, students taking Introduction to Geographic Information Systems (GIS) have gone on to do GIS-based internships and perform other GIS work at Mount Auburn Cemetery.

 Students can also focus their capstone research (CNSCI 4550 - Directed Research Capstone: Science) on Mount Auburn Cemetery research projects.
 Additionally, there are Mount Auburn Cemetery naturalist and citizen science training programs that students can participate in.

 - For general information about how to get involved with Mount Auburn Cemetery, please reach out to Dave Morimoto (email@example.com).

 - For information regarding pollinator, ant and caterpillar surveys, please reach out to Amy Mertl (firstname.lastname@example.org).

 - For information about bat research, please reach out to Christopher Richardson (email@example.com).

 Studying Urban Ecosystems

-"Lesley’s approach to urban ecology is in step with the latest ways to educate people about their local environment,” says Dave Morimoto, director of Lesley’s Natural Sciences and Mathematics division, who is writing a book on human interactions with the natural environment.
+"Lesley’s approach to urban ecology is in step with the latest ways to educate people about their local environment,” said Dave Morimoto, director of Lesley’s Natural Sciences and Mathematics department, who is writing a book on human interactions with the natural environment.

-Read more about the collaboration in the Friends of Mount Auburn magazine Sweet Auburn Volume 2 (.PDF).
+Read more about the Lesley-Mount Auburn collaboration in the Friends of Mount Auburn magazine Sweet Auburn Volume 2 (PDF).